Holiday Fire Safety

 - Keep candles in sturdy, stable holders and sit them on stable surfaces away from drafts, children or pets.

-- Use LED candles instead of flame candles.
+- Use LED candles instead of open flame candles.

 - Get a tree that is fresh and green.
 The needles should bend instead of break and the tree stump should be sticky with resin.

 - Use a tree stand with a broad base for good balance and that has lots of space for water.
-The base of the tree should always be in water.
+The stump of the tree should always be in water.

-- If you are using an artificial tree, make sure it’s made of flame resistant or flame retardant material.
+- If you are using an artificial tree, make sure it is made of flame resistant or flame retardant material.

 - Do not set up the tree within 3 feet of a heat source such as a radiator, television, fireplace or heating duct.